Simple Minds: Initial albums (1978–1980)

-The next album was Empires and Dance, released in September 1980.
-Many of the tracks were minimal and featured a significant use of sequencing.
+Empires and Dance was released in September 1980.
+Many of the tracks were minimal and featured a significant use of sequencing, further exploring their repetitive Krautrock-influences with electronic dance grooves.
 McNeil's keyboards and Forbes' bass became the main melodic elements in the band's sound, with Burchill's heavily processed guitar becoming more of a textural element.
 With this album, Kerr began to experiment with non-narrative lyrics based on observations he had made as the band travelled across Europe on tour.
-While a modest commercial success, Empires and Dance received enthusiastic response in the British music press and the tour as support act for Peter Gabriel gave the band the opportunity to play at bigger venues.
+While a modest commercial success, Empires and Dance received enthusiastic response in the British music press Simple Minds had caught the attention of Peter Gabriel, who selected them as the opening act on several dates of his European tour starting in August 1980.
+The tour as Gabriel's support act gave the band the opportunity to play at bigger venues.